1 fille & 4 types: Commercial performance

-With the release of 1 fille & 4 types, Dion rocketed to the top of Canadian charts for the second time in less than seven months.
-The album accomplished the feat with first-week sales of 44,532 copies, including 42,500 units sold in Quebec alone.
-It marked her sixth number-one album in the SoundScan era and her fourth to debut at the top position.
-Her previous album, One Heart, entered the chart at number one in April 2003, selling 97,000 copies.
-1 fille & 4 types stayed at number one for the second week, selling 19,300 units.
+With the release of 1 fille & 4 types, Dion returned to the top of the Canadian charts for the second time in less than seven months.
+The album achieved this with first-week sales of 44,532 copies, including 42,500 units sold in Quebec alone.
+It became her sixth number-one album in the SoundScan era and her fourth to debut at the top.
+Her previous record, One Heart, had entered the chart at number one in April 2003, with sales of 97,000 copies.
+1 fille & 4 types remained at number one in its second week, selling 19,300 units.
 In the third week, it fell to number seven, with sales of 8,300 copies.
-The record sold over 100,000 units in Canada in 2003.
-It also debuted at number one in Quebec and stayed at the top for three weeks.
-1 fille & 4 types was certified platinum in Canada.
+The album sold over 100,000 units in Canada in 2003.
+It also debuted at number one in Quebec, where it stayed for three weeks.
+The album was certified platinum in Canada.

-In France, 1 fille & 4 types debuted at number one, selling 123,600 copies, and remained at the top for four non-consecutive weeks.
-On 18 December 2003, 1 fille & 4 types was certified 2× platinum for shipping 600,000 copies, and it became the fifth best-selling album of 2003.
+In France, 1 fille & 4 types debuted at number one, with sales of 123,600 copies, and remained at the top for four non-consecutive weeks.
+On 18 December 2003, it was certified double platinum for shipments of 600,000 copies and became the fifth best-selling album of the year.
 It has sold over 750,000 copies in France.

-1 fille & 4 types also reached number one in Belgian Wallonia for two consecutive weeks and peaked at number one in Greece, number two in Switzerland, number seven in Poland, number nine in Belgian Flanders and Finland, and eventually reached number nine on the European Top 100 Albums.
-It was certified platinum in Belgium and Switzerland and gold in Finland.
+1 fille & 4 types also reached number one in Belgium's Wallonia for two consecutive weeks and peaked at number one in Greece, number two in Switzerland, number seven in Poland, number nine in Belgium's Flanders, Finland, and on the European Top 100 Albums.
+It was certified platinum in Belgium and Switzerland, and gold in Finland.

 Accolades

 In December 2003, 1 fille & 4 types was nominated for the NRJ Music Award in the Best French-Language Album of the Year category.
-In February 2004, Dion received four nominations at the Juno Awards, including Francophone Album of the Year, Artist of the Year, and Fan Choice Award.
+In February 2004, Dion received four nominations at the Juno Awards, including Francophone Album of the Year, Artist of the Year, and the Fan Choice Award.
 In September 2004, she received three nominations at the Félix Awards, including Best-Selling Album of the Year and Female Artist of the Year.

 Track listing

-All tracks produced by Erick Benzi.
+All tracks were produced by Erick Benzi.